The Dehn twist coefficient for big and small mapping class groups: Characterization (and Definition) of the Dehn twist coefficient

 \section{Characterization (and Definition) of the Dehn twist coefficient}

-We recall the setup from the introduction.
 Let $\Sigma$ be a surface (a smooth connected oriented $2$-manifold) with non-empty boundary $\partial \Sigma$ and let $\partial$ be a compact boundary component.
-Recall that by $\G (\Sigma,\partial)$ we mean the set of isotopy classes of orientation preserving self-diffeomorphisms of $\Sigma$ that fix the special boundary component $\partial$ pointwise, and by $\G (\Sigma, \partial \Sigma)$ we mean the isotopy classes of orientation preserving self-diffeomorphisms of $\Sigma$ that fix all boundary components pointwise.
-When results apply to both flavors of the mapping class group we write simply $\G$.
+From this point on, we will consider two possible flavors of the mapping class group of $\Sigma$.
+By $\G (\Sigma,\partial)$ we mean the set of isotopy classes of orientation preserving self-diffeomorphisms of $\Sigma$ that fix the special boundary component $\partial$ pointwise, and by $\G (\Sigma, \partial \Sigma)$ we mean the isotopy classes of orientation preserving self-diffeomorphisms of $\Sigma$ that fix all boundary components pointwise.
+When results apply to both flavors of the mapping class group we will write simply $\G(\Sigma)$.
+Note that in the introduction we defined $\G(\Sigma)$ to mean $\G (\Sigma,\partial)$ for simplicity of exposition.
+However, all statements in the introduction do in fact apply to both flavors.

-The classical mapping class group setup corresponds to the case of the surface $\Sigma$ being of finite type, i.e.~it has finitely generated fundamental group.
+The classical mapping class group setup corresponds to the case of the surface $\Sigma$ being of finite type, i.e.~$\Sigma$ has finitely generated fundamental group.
 For example, the braid group on $n$-strands arises as $\G(\Sigma,\partial)$, where $\Sigma$ is the $n$-punctured closed disk, i.e.~the result of removing $n$ points from the interior of $\mathbb{D}$.

-Denote by $T\in \G$ the positive Dehn twist along a simple closed curve that is parallel to $\partial$.
-Recall that we made the standing assumption that $T$ is a non-trivial element in $\G$.

-Next we define pairwise comparable left-invariant relations by describing their sets of positive elements $P\subseteq \G$ as discussed in Remark~\ref{rmk:setvsinvR}.
+Denote by $T\in \G(\Sigma)$ the positive Dehn twist along a simple closed curve that is parallel to $\partial$.
+Recall that we made the standing assumption that $T$ is a non-trivial element in $\G(\Sigma)$.
+This excludes the cases of $\Sigma$ being a closed disk or a once punctured closed disk and the case of $\G(\Sigma)$ being $\G(S^1\times[0,1],S^1\times\{0\})$.
+We define pairwise comparable left-invariant relations by describing their sets of positive elements $P\subseteq \G(\Sigma)$ as discussed in Remark~\ref{rmk:setvsinvR}.